Unlocking locked-in funds

 Other options for unlocking funds

-To provide more flexibility in meeting financial needs during retirement, several pension jurisdictions now provide individuals with the opportunity to unlock some or all of their locked-in funds.
+To provide more flexibility in meeting financial needs during retirement, several pension jurisdictions now provide you with the opportunity to unlock some or all of your locked-in funds.

 Some pension jurisdictions have introduced a limited one-time opportunity to transfer a portion of LIF funds to a regular RRSP, for those age 71 or younger, or to a RRIF.
-This means people may be able to unlock up to 50 per cent of their locked-in savings without losing the benefit of tax-sheltered investment growth.
+This means you may be able to unlock up to 50% of your locked-in savings without losing the benefit of tax-sheltered investment growth.
 The amount that’s left remains locked in and is subject to the annual minimum and maximum withdrawal limits.

 Other provinces offer a prescribed RRIF (PRIF) that can be used for funds transferred from a pension plan or from a LIF.
 With a PRIF, the funds remain subject to the applicable pension legislation but there’s no limit on the maximum annual payments.
 The investments in a PRIF continue to benefit from tax-sheltered investment growth.